ahester57/aes_ruby/report/analysis.md

 Suppose it were necessary to brute-force the key to break one of your files.
 How long would it take on your current machine?

-Let's go with medium, because the size of 3 kB seems close to many HTTPS requests.
+Let's go with medium, because the size of 3 kB seems close to many HTTPS requests. _(this file is about 3kB)_

 We have: